viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 2. remote-exec ==> connection and provisioner are important blocks.
 Example: After EC2 instance launched, install "apache" software.
 Since commands are executed on remote server, we have to provide way for Terraform to connect to remote server.
 Manually create a security group and add the security group id in the terraform code block.
 For details check on `provisioners/remote-exec.tf`

 **Trouble shooting**: While connecting EC2 instance with the terraform some times faces the issue.
-Try to login with the manually if you can bale to do it or not.
-If not we can able to trouble shoot as per the issue.
+Try to login with the manually if you can able to do it or not.
+If not troubleshoot as per the error.

 **Create time and destroy time provisioner** While executing the terraform code, when resource creating, creation provisioner will execute and when resource is destroying, destroy provisioner will execute.
 Check the code block `provisioner/create-destroy-time-provisioner`.

 **Points to note**: Provisioners are used not only `aws_instance` resources, but also We can use other resources as well.
 Whenever the provisioner failed to execute resource are `tainted` we can check in`terrfaorm.tfstate` file.
 When you ran again with `terraform apply` it will destroy and re-create the resource.

+## Terraform Modules ##

+Terraform modules allows us to centralize the resource configuration and it makes it easier for multiple projects to re-use the terraform code for projects.